Juan Matteucci: Early life and education

 Juan Matteucci was born in 1920 in Faenza, Italy in the dressing room of an opera house where his father Amilcare Matteucci was playing in the orchestra and his mother was attending a performance.
-His family moved from Italy to Chile and he gained a Bachelors degree in philosophy, biology and maths before attending medical school for four years all the while studying the cello.
+His family moved from Italy to Chile and he gained a bachelor's degree in philosophy, biology and maths before attending medical school for four years, while studying the cello.
 He dropped medicine in favour of studying music full time.
+Speaking to the New Zealand Listener soon after immigrating, Mattuecci recalled:

+My father left Italy because he was anti-Fascist.
+I went to Peru, to Lima, as first cellist of the orchestra, and teacher at the Conservatoire.
+I played my first solo recital at the age of eight, and at 10, appeared with the Symphony Orchestra of Lima.
+Then my father was asked to be the first cellist of the Symphonic Orchestra of Chile, and we went into Chile, and I worked on my music at the Conservatoire in Santiago.